sablier-labs/docs/docs/contracts/v2/guides/staking/03-hooks.md

 }
 ```

-The user's rewards are updated through `updateReward` modifier on which we will discuss in the next section.
+The user's rewards are updated through `updateReward` modifier, which we will discuss in the next section.